Since | 18.0 |

 Shared Color Limit

-When enabled, indirect bounces use Color Limit value and Indirect Color Limit parameter is ignored.
+When turned on, indirect bounces use Color Limit value and Indirect Color Limit parameter is ignored.

 Indirect Color Limit

 Color limit applied to indirect bounce only.
-Note that this parameter is ignored unless Shared Color Limit toggle is disabled.
+Note that this parameter is ignored unless Shared Color Limit is turned off.

 Russian Roulette Cutoff Depth